 Even with a decreased libido that some of us experience in this phase of life, most of us notice attractive people.
 It happens sometimes even when we are in a relationship.
 I remember flirting so hard at a bar in Germany when I had a partner back home that it hurt.
 It was a cry from within I wanted out.
 We may still notice others when happily coupled, but not feel tempted to do anything about it.
 When out with your partner, know that staring as opposed to glancing and re-focusing your eyes immediately back to them is a critical distinction.
 Right now, I am at the “barely notice others or care” stage in my relationship.
 Take your Temptation Temp.
 If it’s frequently high and hot, expect severe thunderstorms.

-Relationships proceed much more smoothly when partners share the same views on these ten factors.
-No one wants to drive through a bunch of yellow and red lights on the way to happiness with a honey.
+What to look for in a partner?
+Understand that relationships proceed much more smoothly when partners share the same views on these ten factors.
+No one wants to drive through a bunch of yellow and red lights on the way to happiness with honey.
 Keep your eyes on the road and plenty of gas in your tank.

-Following an NYU MBA, Northwestern BA, a modest business career with practically record-setting job changes, Michael left the world of sales and marketing for the freelance creative side to write in 2018.
+Following an NYU MBA and Northwestern BA, a modest business career with practically record-setting job changes, Michael left the world of sales and marketing for the freelance creative side to write in 2018.
 No longer beholden to the whims and politics of the corporate world, he found solace and satisfaction writing for Next Avenue on subjects as diverse as Latecomer Comedians, Zoom Reunions, and Bi-polarized Friendships.
+When not driving part-time for Uber/Lyft and writing a book about it, he is on the golf course or in the gym.
+Michael lives in the Norwalk/Westport area and is the proud father of two adult boys.